 Young pups are fond of licking and nipping at our hands.
 Puppy bites to show affection and as a form of play.
 As they grow old, nipping can turn to biting.
 Whether it’s playful, habitual, or aggressive biting, concern elevates, and we find ways to stop a dog from biting.

 As a dog owner, you can take steps to help ensure your dog is safe around you and others.
 And one of these is to ensure you stop your dog from biting others.

 As the owner, you are ultimately responsible for your dog’s behavior.
 A dog bite is a painful but common problem in the United States.
 Many people have to seek medical attention after being bitten by a dog.

 Biting is an instinct that even our pet dogs, domesticated as they are, still have.
 However, some things may trigger your pup to bite.
-It is crucial to understand some of these trigger points because dogs often bite people they are around frequently.
+Understanding some of these trigger points is crucial because some dogs still often bite people they are around frequently.

 One reason your dog may bite is over their property.
+Dogs are naturally possessive of their belongings.
 Toys, food, and you are all property in the eyes of your pup.
-So any threat to these things can cause your dog to bite someone.
+Any threat to these things can cause your dog to bite someone.

 If your dog recently had puppies, they may also bite to defend their new little ones.

 Another reason your dog may bite someone is out of fear.
 This is typical for most dogs when they see an unfamiliar dog or other animals.
 It is also not uncommon for dogs to attack the mailman, delivery man, or any other stranger, and even the vet when they are afraid.